azvoleff/so-simple-theme/_posts/2014-03-25-analyzing-forest-change-with-gfcanalysis.md

 downloading the dataset will also take some time (though this process is automated by `gfcanalysis`).

-To get started, first load the `devtools` package, used for installing `gfcanalysis`.
-Install the `devtools` package if it is not already installed:
+To get started, first install the `gfcanalysis` package from CRAN.
+Also install the `rgdal` package needed for reading/writing shapefiles if you do not already have it.

 {% highlight r %}
-if (!require(devtools)) install.packages('devtools')
-{% endhighlight %}

-Now load the gfcanalysis package, using `devtools` to install it from github if it is not yet installed.
-Also load the `rgdal` package needed for reading/writing shapefiles, and the `spatial.tools` package use for processing raster data in
-parallel:

-{% highlight r %}
-if (!require(gfcanalysis)) install_github('azvoleff/gfcanalysis')
+if (!require(gfcanalysis)) install.packages("gfcanalysis")
 {% endhighlight %}